 NAHDAP's mission is to preserve deposited files in perpetuity.
 Our online deposit form provides a secure upload of files and establishes the terms and conditions of the data transfer.

 To complete a data deposit, follow the directions on the online Deposit Form.
-Please select NAHDAP from the drop-down menu to make sure your data is archived with us.
-Also, continue to the second page of the form to enter information about method of data collection, sampling, and any restrictions on data releases.
+Select NAHDAP from the drop-down menu to make sure your data is archived with us.
+Continue to the second page of the form to enter information about method of data collection, sampling, and any restrictions on data releases.

-NAHDAP follow's ICPSR's standard model for preparing data.
-Information about how ICPSR prepares data for public release is available online.
+NAHDAP follows ICPSR's standard model for preparing data.
+Information about how ICPSR prepares data for public release is available.

 NAHDAP urges researchers to plan for the archiving and dissemination of the project's data when they begin their research, even before any data come into existence.
 For archiving, electronic files are necessary for data and preferred for all documentation.

 Final version of each dataset generated during the project, including scale or other derived variables created for published analyses

 Programming code necessary to reproduce all constructed measures and original data analysis, including but not limited to associated databases, database queries, images, or PowerPoint slides

 Codebook listing the variable names, variable labels, value labels, and missing value designations (an SPSS dictionary with these elements can suffice)